bixycler/UniinfoNotes/pages/Stories.md

 		  > Outside one another as the phenomena in this phenomenal world are, they form a totality, and are wholly contained in their self-relatedness.
 In this way **the self-relation of the phenomenon** is completely specified, it has the Form in itself...
 So it comes about that the form is **Content**: and in its phase is the Law of the Phenomenon.
 		- **Appearance**:
 		  [§ 131](https://www.marxists.org/reference/archive/hegel/works/sl/slappear.htm#SL131n)
 		  > But appearance (forth-showing) is not to be confused with a mere show (shining).
-Show is the proximate truth of Being or immediacy.
+Show is the proximate truth of Being or [immediacy](https://www.marxists.org/reference/archive/hegel/help/glossary.htm#immediate). ...
+		  > Appearance is higher than mere Being — a richer category because it holds in combination the two elements of reflection-into-self and reflection-into-other: whereas Being (or immediacy) is still mere relationlessness, and apparently rests upon itself alone.
+Still, to say that anything is *only an appearance* suggests a real flaw, which consists in this, that Appearance is still divided against itself and without intrinsic stability.
 		- Hegel summarized them like this: [§ 989](https://www.marxists.org/reference/archive/hegel/works/hl/hl444.htm#HL2_455) [Greater Logic]
 			- > At first, form stands opposed to essence; it is then the simple ground relation, and its determinations are the ground and the grounded.
 			- > Secondly, it stands opposed to matter; it is then determining reflection, and its determinations are the reflected determination itself and the subsistence of the determination.